Power-Partible Reduction and Congruences for Ap\'ery Numbers

-where $\Delta$ is the difference operator, $T_k$ is a hypergeometric term and $\tilde{q}(k)$ is a reduced polynomial.
-Their key observation is that when the hypergeometric term $t_k$ has a certain kind of symmetry, for some constant $\gamma$, the reduced polynomial $\tilde{q}(k)$ contains only odd (or even) powers of $(k-\gamma)$ if the same goes for $Q(k)$.
-As applications, they derived two infinite families of supercongruences.
+where $\Delta$ is the difference operator, $T_k$ is a hypergeometric term and $\tilde{q}(k)$ is a reduced polynomial such that $\deg \tilde{q}(k)\leq \deg Q(k)$.
+A key observation in \cite{HouMuZeil2021} is that when the hypergeometric term $t_k$ satisfies certain symmetry conditions about a constant $\gamma$, the reduced polynomial $\tilde{q}(k)$ contains only odd (or, even) powers of $(k-\gamma)$ if the same goes for $Q(k)$.
 We call such a hypergeometric term $t_k$ \emph{power-partible} with respect to $\gamma$ under the reduction.

-In this paper, we will discuss the power-partibility of holonomic sequences under the polynomial reduction developed in \cite{WZ2022b}.
-As applications, we will deduce new congruences involving Ap\'ery numbers $A_k$ and central Delannoy polynomials $D_k(z)$.
+In this paper, we investigate the power-partibility of holonomic sequences under the polynomial reduction developed in \cite{WZ2022b}.
+As applications, we deduce new congruences involving Ap\'ery numbers $A_k$.

-Ap\'ery numbers, arising from Ap\'ery's proof of the irrationality of $\zeta{(3)}$ \cite{Poorten1979}, are defined as
+Ap\'ery numbers, arising from Ap\'ery's \cite{Poorten1979} proof of the irrationality of $\zeta{(3)}$, are defined as